Introduction

 print(f" Answer preview: {answer[:150]}...")

-In plain English: for each test question, we check two things.
-First, did the search find the right documents?
-Second, does the AI’s answer contain the keywords we’d expect?
-It’s not perfect, but it gives you a concrete starting point to measure improvements.
+In plain English: for each test question, we check if the search found the right documents and if the answer contains the keywords we’d expect.
+Not perfect, but it gives you a concrete starting point.

 Start with 10 to 20 test cases that cover your most important questions.
-This gives you a baseline.
-Every time you change something (chunk size, embedding model, prompt), re-run the tests to see if things got better or worse.
+Every time you change something (chunk size, embedding model, prompt), re-run the tests.
+That’s how you know if things got better or worse.

 Where RAG Falls Short

-RAG is a great tool, but it’s not the right tool for every job.
-Knowing its weaknesses upfront will save you from frustration later.
+RAG is great, but it’s not the right tool for everything.
+Knowing these limitations upfront will save you a lot of frustration.

 Math and calculations